waldoeGeek/ulauncher-mac-search/README.md

 I am not the best with python.
 This is my first real world project.

-Just start typing your MAC address and if it is found it will display vendor information.
+Just start typing your MAC address and if it is found it will display vendor information. supported MAC formats:
+-IEEE EUI-48
+-Unix
+-Unix zero padded
+-No delimiters
+-Sorry Cisco with your weird format

 Press `enter` to bring up the url in the browser

 **Things I may add**